RealRobotics/rpi-kb/README.md

 Once you have prepared an SD card, it is useful to be able to create a back up copy and restore the copy when needed.
 This process is documented [here](backup/backup.md).

-### Customising Ubuntu 22.04LTS for the Raspberry Pi

-There are some useful tricks and tips for setting up Ubuntu for robotics use [here](ubuntu/README.md).
-There are also some notes on using `libcamera` on the Raspberry Pi (22.04LTS does not have this working so you have to do a fair bit manually).

 ## Connect to Eduroam

 At home, it is easy to connect a Raspberry Pi to the internet using your home Wi-Fi.
 Eduroam is the Wi-Fi network for the university so it is common for Raspberry Pis to be connected to Eduroam at some point.